 The second, less obvious danger is self-inflicted.
 In its response to this great threat, the Bush administration has ignored or violated many fundamental individual rights and liberties, and we must now worry that the character of our society will change for the worse.
 The administration has greatly expanded both surveillance of private individuals and the collection of data about them.
 It has detained many hundreds of prisoners, some of them American citizens, indefinitely, in secret, and without charge or access to a lawyer.
 It threatens to execute some of these prisoners after trials before a special military tribunal where traditional safeguards to protect the innocent from conviction will not be available.

 There has been much powerful criticism of these policies by civil liberties groups, journalists, conservatives who worry about liberty, and others.
 Many of these critics argue that the administration’s policies are unconstitutional or illegal under international law.
 I believe they are right.
-But the administration has been surprisingly successful in persuading federal judges to uphold its policies against legal challenge, We must therefore take up a different and more basic issue: whether the administration’s polices are in-defensible even if they are legal because they violate people’s fundamental human rights—rights at the foundation of the international moral order that nations must respect even when under threat.
+But the administration has been surprisingly successful in persuading federal judges to uphold its policies against legal challenge,1 and international lawyers are divided over whether our practices violate any of our treaty obligations.2 In any case, many of those who defend the government’s policies argue that questions of legality are close to irrelevant in times of national emergency: they say that, as Chief Justice Rehnquist has put it, in war the laws “speak with a muted voice.”3 We must therefore take up a different and more basic issue: whether the administration’s polices are in-defensible even if they are legal because they violate people’s fundamental human rights—rights at the foundation of the international moral order that nations must respect even when under threat.
 If so, then these policies are not only wrong but shameful.

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.